mmcclatchy/RespecAI/docs/commands/build.md

 2. **Parallel Research Orchestration**
    - Parse Research Requirements from specification
    - Identify existing documentation paths (Read operations)
+     - Read: [path]
+     - Just collect the path, do not read the content
    - Identify external research needs (Synthesize operations)
+     - Synthesize: [prompt]
    - Execute parallel operations for all research items
+     - Provide the prompt to research-synthesizer
+     - Collect the path provided by the research-synthesizer
    - Collect documentation paths (not content)

 3. **Implementation Planning Loop**